chinamike65/hugo-tuolesi/content/book6/book6en.md

 It means having a place to live, something to eat, and clothes to wear, that means life and family peace, wisdom, blessings, and good health.

 What is the cause of peace?

 First of all, it is to do the ten good deeds.
 If you don’t kill, don’t steal, don’t commit adultery, don’t lie, don’t provoke alienation, don’t speak ill of words, don’t gossip, don’t greed, don’t hold anger, and don’t hold wrong views, then you will be happy. the cause.

-Second, our practice is all about the cause of happiness.
+Second - our practice is all about the cause of happiness.

 Reciting sutras and mantras is the cause of happiness, cultivating precepts, concentration and wisdom is the cause of happiness, and all the six paramitas are the cause of happiness.

 Moreover, practicing the accumulation of blessings is the cause of happiness in the next life.
 If you do not accumulate blessings in this life, you will not have happiness in the next life.

+---

 May all sentient beings be filled with happiness and the causes of happiness.

+---

 It is to hope that those who lack food and clothing can live without food, those who are sick can be healthy, those who are homeless can have a house to live in, and those who do not have a good family life, hope that their families will be harmonious.
 This is kindness and love. .